bentoml/BentoML/README.md

 ## What is BentoML?

-BentoML is an open-source model serving framework, simplifying how AI/ML models gets into production:
+BentoML is a Python library for building online serving systems optimized for AI apps and model inference.

 - **🍱 Easily build APIs for Any AI/ML Model.** Turn any model inference script into a REST API server with just a few lines of code and standard Python type hints.
 - **🐳 Docker Containers made simple.** No more dependency hell!
 Manage your environments, dependencies and model versions with a simple config file.
 BentoML automatically generates Docker images, ensures reproducibility, and simplifies how you deploy to different environments.
 - **🧭 Maximize CPU/GPU utilization.** Build high performance inference APIs leveraging built-in serving optimization features like dynamic batching, model parallelism, multi-stage pipeline and multi-model inference-graph orchestration.
-- **👩‍💻 Build Custom AI Applications.** Easily implement your own API specifications, asynchronous inference tasks; customize pre/post-processing, model inference and model composition logic, all using Python code.
+- **👩‍💻 Fully customizable.** Easily implement your own APIs or task queues, with custom business logic, model inference and multi-model composition.
 Supports any ML framework, modality, and inference runtime.
 - **🚀 Ready for Production.** Develop, run and debug locally.
 Seamlessly deploy to production with Docker containers or [BentoCloud](https://www.bentoml.com/).